 Because Detours are location-aware pieces, you can only experience them if you are on location, ie, in San Francisco.
 (Detour will expand into other cities later this year.)
 But if you are in the city by the Bay, you’re in luck: the Detour is free this week only.
 You can take the Detours on your own any time you’d like . . .
 OK actually during the open hours for the Main Branch of the San Francisco Public Library, which is the first main stop on the Detour.
 But if you want the red carpet experience, you can sign up for a “Meet the Creators” scheduled Detour.
 I won’t be there unfortunately, as I am in Mississippi this week reporting my next story.
 BUT you will get to meet my editor, Ben Adair, or one of my co-producers, or Jonathan Pearlman, the amazing architect and preservationist who narrates the piece.

 As Jonathan says, if we’ve done our job right, by the time you’re done with this Detour you won’t see any city in quite the same way.

 Filed under: Multimedia Projects | Leave a Comment

-Tags: San Francisco, Market Street, urban planning, city history, Market Street Prototyping Festival, Yerba Buena Center for the Arts, Detour
+Tags: city history, Detour, Market Street, Market Street Prototyping Festival, San Francisco, urban planning, Yerba Buena Center for the Arts

 I have a new story out in Belt Magazine today.
 Belt tackles the future of so-called “Rust Belt” cities from Pittsburgh to Detroit to Cleveland to Chicago.
 My story is about the future of the Finkl Steel site, which up until last year was home to Chicago’s oldest steel maker.
 The site is enormous — 28 acres of prime real estate in the heart of the city.
 My piece explores how it managed to stay industrial for so long despite rising real estate prices, and what might happen now that the steelmaker has vacated the premises.